10 Poses for a Professional and Flattering Headshot

 Photo by Shawnee D on Unsplash

-This is a great pose for showing off your personality and making a strong first impression.
-But take into account the angle of lean you are doing as too much will make you look awkward in the headshot.
+This is a great pose for showing off your personality and used for social media portfolios, such as Linkedin.
+But take into account the best angle of lean you are doing as too much will make you look awkward in the headshot.

 Aim for a controlled lean to visualize further and make sure that your spine and neck are aligned.
 Once you have established that, you can direct your chest to puff out from your body.

 On the other hand, some subjects are instructed to position their weight on one leg, which causes them to bend at the waist and lean forward.
 This positioning allows for a more flattering angle and helps subjects feel more comfortable in front of the camera.